 RATINGS & REVIEWS ON:

-KEY CONSIDERATIONS Instacart doesn’t use reviews.
+Instacart doesn’t use reviews.
 Instead, it relies on in-store placements to justify product quality and demand.

 But, you can use reviews from other platforms to inform your keyword strategy at Instacart as well as your potential innovation pipeline.